9 Things About Collard Greens, Historical Use and Nutrition

 One cup of cooked collard is about 5.2 grams, or 10% the Daily Value for adults, based on a 2000-calorie diet.
 Slightly more than kale.
 Raw collard is known to have a much lower amount of protein depending on how it's prepared.
 Blending, marinating or fermentation can help to break down amino acids.

-Adding this leafy vegetable to the diet can be great for vegans or vegetarians looking for healthy plant-based protein sources.
+Including this leafy vegetable in the diet can be great for vegans or vegetarians looking for healthy plant-based protein sources.

 collard-greens